kemiiathon/kemiiathon/README.md

 - 👋 Hi, I’m Ricardo Souza
-- 👀 I’m interested in ...JS,CSS e Html
+- 👀 I’m interested in ...Python e Java
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning ..Python and Java
-- 💞️ I’m looking to collaborate on ...front/end projects
+- 💞️ I’m looking to collaborate on ...backend Projects
 - 📫 How to reach me https://www.linkedin.com/in/ricardo-souza-59a0831bb/

 <!---